 EXECUTIVE SUMMARY

-This revised document has been produced by the Maritime and Coastguard Agency (MCA) with the co-operation of key stakeholders as a methodology for assessing the marine navigational safety & emergency response risks of offshore renewable energy installations and other OREI types.
+This revised document has been produced by the Maritime and Coastguard Agency (MCA) with the co-operation of key stakeholders as a methodology for assessing the marine navigational safety & emergency response risks of offshore renewable energy installations.
 With the exception of the MCA technical guidance, it conforms closely to the original version of December 2005 and subsequent amendment in September 2013.
-Developers who have produced Navigational Risk Assessments prior to the publication of this document should simply note the new guidance available and refer to it as and when appropriate.
+This version was incorporated into MGN *** as Annex 1 Developers who have produced Navigational Risk Assessments prior to the publication of this document should simply note the new guidance available and refer to it as and when appropriate.

 Its purpose is to be used as guidance for developers in preparing their navigation risk and emergency response assessments and includes a suggested template in which they may produce their submission.
-It also helps Government departments in their review of those submissions.
+It is centred around risk controls and the feedback from risk controls into risk assessment.
+It requires a submission that shows that suitable and appropriate risk controls are, or will be, in place for the assessed risk to be judged as broadly acceptable or tolerable.
+Although the specifics of this guidance are not mandatory, its use in carrying out marine navigational safety and emergency response risk assessments is strongly recommended.

-The Methodology is centred around risk controls and the feedback from risk controls into risk assessment.
-It requires a submission that shows that sufficient risk controls are, or will be, in place for the assessed risk to be judged as broadly acceptable or tolerable.The key features of the Methodology are that developers are to:
+The key features of the Methodology recommend that developers:

 Produce a submission that is proportionate to the scale of the development and the magnitude of the risks.

-Produce a submission based on assessing risk by Formal Safety Assessment (FSA) using numerical modelling and/or other techniques and tools of assessment acceptable to overnment and capable of producing results that are also acceptable to Government.
+Produce a submission based on assessing risk by Formal Safety Assessment (FSA) using numerical modelling and/or other techniques and tools of assessment acceptable to Government and capable of producing results that are also acceptable to Government.

 Estimate the “Base Case” level of risk based on existing densities and types of traffic and the existing marine environment.